darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 1. Simply press Start on controller and it will reconnect to BlueRetro.

 ## 7.3 - D-pad as Joystick or D-pad configuration
-Most 8bitdo controller are configured to have the D-pad emulate a joystick by default.
+Most 8bitdo controllers are configured to have the D-pad emulate a joystick by default.
 In most case for BlueRetro you will want to configure it as a d-pad.

 See [8bitdo support page FAQs for each controller](https://support.8bitdo.com/) for more info.